Joplin & Local History

 The Schifferdecker and Zelleken homes are located in the Murphysburg Historic District.
 During the early 1870s, Patrick Murphy, William P. Davis, C. E. Elliott, and William Byers laid out a 40-acre tract west of Joplin Creek and established the township of Murphysburg.
 By the spring of 1873, the community of Murphysburg would relinquish its name and merge with the adjacent Joplin township.
 The two mining communities became known as Joplin.

 The Murphysburg Historic District was listed on the National Register of Historic Places on May 15, 2015.
 The Schifferdecker and Zelleken properties are part of the 185 listed contributing structures covering a 22-block region.
-The homes located in this historic neighborhood represent a variety of architectural revival styles, but most significantly is the 1890s Victorian Era.
-During that decade, the Joplin community was transformed into a thriving urban center.
+The homes located in this historic neighborhood represent a variety of architectural revival styles while utilizing a blend of building materials.
+They also convey and reflect the original owners’ personalities style and taste.

 Map used courtesy of Historic Murphysburg Preservation murphysburg.org